Helping Keep Families Safe

 Which Drugs Are Abused?

 Though over-the-counter medications and prescription drugs can be abused, it is more likely that prescription drugs – controlled substances in particular – will be abused.
 Controlled substances (CS) are regulated by the federal Controlled Substances Act (CSA), which divides CS into five categories called schedules.

 Schedule I drugs have a high potential for abuse and currently have no accepted medical use.
 They are the only schedule of drug that cannot be prescribed.
-Examples include heroin, methamphetamine, and lysergic acid diethylamide (LSD).
+Examples include heroin and lysergic acid diethylamide (LSD).

 Schedule III drugs may lead to moderate or low physical dependence or high psychological dependence.
-Examples include anabolic steroids, codeine and hydrocodone with aspirin or Tylenol®, and certain barbiturates.
+Examples include anabolic steroids, codeine with aspirin or Tylenol®, and certain barbiturates.

 Schedule IV may lead to limited physical dependence or psychological dependence compared with Schedule III drugs.
 Examples include Valium® and Xanax®.

 Schedule V drugs have the lowest potential for abuse.
 They may lead to limited physical dependence or psychological dependence compared with Schedule IV drugs.
 Cough medicines with codeine are one example.

 More information about controlled substances is available on the DEA website.